electricimp/JSONParser/README.md

 ## Usage

-JSONParser requires no constructor and has one public function, *parse*.
+JSONParser requires no constructor and has one public function *parse*.

 ### parse(*jsonString[, converterFunction]*)